joeykrug/essays/ontopreds.md

 You can think of the sentence

-"On March 28, 2015 Siemens bought Neo4J from Neo Technology"
+"On March 28, 2015 Siemens bought a service contract for Neo4J from Neo Technology"

 as the English language 'skin' of the underlying fact